Leah1977/LSH_Electricians_MS1/README.md

 ### **User story 3**

-#### We needed a qualified electrician to check our electrics and certify them all for insurance purposes.
+#### As a website user, I needed a qualified electrician to check our electrics and certify them all for insurance purposes.
-#### I want to be able to go onto a website and leave knowing that I will be looked after by a reliable electrician.
+#### I expect to be able to go onto a website and leave knowing that I will be looked after by a reliable electrician.

 ### What I look for on a website when looking for an electrician.